andrewbonnett/weather_now/README.md

 # weathernow
-JavaScript implementation of OpenWeatherMap API to build a weather application.
+JavaScript implementation of OpenWeatherMap API to build a weather web application.

 Summary: